Muffy239/Muffy239.github.io/README.md

 Welcome to the GitHub repository of my personal portfolio website!
 This site showcases my skills, projects, and a bit about who I am.
 Built with HTML, CSS, and JavaScript, it reflects my knowledge and experience in web development.

+## Hosting
+This static web application is hosted on an AWS S3 bucket

 ## Features

 - **Responsive Design**: Ensures a seamless experience across various devices and screen sizes.